WannabeDataAnalyst/Google_Capstone_Project/README.md

 # Project Files Guide and Narration of Objectives and Findings
 ## *In the documents above you will find:*
-1. Excel Files - The data used for this project.
+1. Excel Files - Includes: how data was checked for integrity, how data was cleaned and  the data used for this project.
 2. Process - A summary of the steps I took to complete this project from start to finish.
 3. R Queries - Analysis using R.
 4. README - The file you are presently reading which includes a narrative of the project objectives and findings.